smdocs/my-articles/science/the-unsolvable-problem.md

 E.g. changing the magnetic field around a material can transform it from an insulator to a super conductor or cause a solid to become a ***superfluid**

-### How can a material go through a phase transition at a temperature of absolute zero (-273.15 Celsius) at which
-### there is no heat at all to provide any energy?
+### How can a material go through a phase transition at a temperature of absolute zero (-273.15 Celsius) at which there is no heat at all to provide any energy?
 ### It comes down to the Spectral Gap.
 When a material is 'gapless' the energy needed to reach an excited state is alomost zero.
 Any tiniest amount of energy can push the material through a phase transition.

+The answer lies in 'quantum effects' that dominate physics at these very low temperatures, the material can **borrow** this energy from nowhere.